-Finder has measured and offset the emissions of its operations, as well as its 2022 Finder Green Awards event (8th June 2022) to become carbon neutral with the help of climate-tech platform, Trace.
+Finder managing the carbon emissions of its operations with the help of climate-tech platform, Trace.

-So, what was involved in the process of making Finder carbon neutral?
+So, what was involved in kicking off the journey to Net Zero for Finder ?

-In the case of both the awards and the company as a whole, the process involved not just calculating carbon emissions and purchasing offsets but actually engaging the Finder team and event attendees in the process.
+In the case of both The Green Awards and the company as a whole, the process involved not just calculating carbon emissions and purchasing offsets but actually engaging the Finder team and event attendees in the process.
 Read on to find out why…

 Finder as a business

-As with the event, the first step towards making Finder as an organisation carbon neutral, was collecting the relevant data on its emissions.
+The first step in the journey to Net Zero was to measure the organisational emissions.
+This involved collecting the relevant data on its activities to understand how these drive emissions.
 But in this case it was important to bring in the Finder team into the process through the Trace Employee Engagement tool.
 This involved team members completing a carbon footprint quiz to better understand their sustainability behaviours at home.

 Why is this important?